Testimonies of Brothers

 I got to know the Order of the Holy Cross into 2007 when my family started to participate of the parish where the priests of the Order helped out with Masses and confessions.
 In July of the same year I participated in my first retreat in the Opus Angelorum.
 The first thing that attracted me to the Order was the Passio Domini (the weekly commemoration of the Agony, Suffering and Death of Jesus on the Cross).
 This still attracts me to this day.

 Formation in Brazil has been a wonderful experience.
 Our monasteries are full of young people.
 We’re able to have a very solemn liturgy.
 I have come to known the life and work of our Mother Gabriele Bitterlich (learn more about here: https://opusangelorum.org/history/) I have deepened my spiritual life with the help of our priests.
 I have formed lasting friendships in Brazil.
 What’s beautiful about Brazil is that a lot of people seek our help to grow in the spiritual life.
 We have a vast retreat apostolate, we have large waiting lists for our retreats.
-Obviously, the Brazilian culture is not the same as the American culture.
-It is above all a Latin culture (very person and family oriented).
 The Brazilian people are very welcoming people.

 5) Fr.
 Eusebius Schwald ORC